 Hinduism is based in one God, one Truth, one Reality, that is expressed in many different ways.
 That's why the Hindu tradition has so many deities: the variety of deities reflects all the different qualities of this one supreme Reality, but manifested in different shapes and forms.

 You can choose the form that you are most attracted to, and through that form, develop a heartfelt relationship with God.
-In fact, the entire purpose of the temple's rituals, songs, and prayer services is to engage your senses and help you connect more deeply with God.
+Learn more and deepen your connection to each deity by joining its Telegram Fan Group.
+Click the photo for the join link.

 Before the temple inauguration, Paramahamsa Vishwananda spoke about the various deities of the Bhutabhrteshwarnath Mandir.
 Watch it below.